BamSquid/hk-checklist/README.md

   * Images to make things look fancier
   * A less terrible UI (kinda goes along with the first point)
   * Add Hunter's Journal
-  * Add locations for every relic (Wanderer's Journal, Hollownest Seal, King's Idol, and Arcane Egg)
+  * Add locations for every relic (Wanderer's Journal, Hallownest Seal, King's Idol, and Arcane Egg)
   * Silksong!

 # If you want to help out